2012 Music Reviews

 The Caretaker, Patience (After Sebald) (2012) B+

 This is the spectral, dark lullaby-inspired soundtrack to the Grant Gee film (inspired by W.G.
-Sebald) that I haven't seen yet, but if the quality of the music here is any indication of how the good the movie is, it has to be at least half-decent.
+Sebald's life and novel "The Rings of Saturn").
 A lot of the 'compositions' sound like they were slowed down and played backwards, which might seem like a gimmick, but Mr. Kirby makes it all sound majestic and eerily soothing.
 Turn off the lights, shut out the world, mentally prepare yourself a watery grave.
-(He also released, for free, "Extra Patience (After Sebald)" for even more creakiness!)
+(He also released, for free, "Extra Patience (After Sebald)" for even more gloom!)

 Ceremony, Zoo (2012) D+